 Upon your billing date, we will count the maximum number of MTUs in the prior period (month or year) and charge accordingly.
 If you have any questions about billing feel free to email us.

-MTUs are defined as all unique user profiles sent to Chameleon (from your product/client-side, i.e. JS snippet or Segment/Freshpaint client-side API calls) from your account within the last month.
-It is not simply just the number of users that saw an Experience, or those in any target audience.
+MAUs are all unique user profiles sent to Chameleon (from your product/client-side, i.e. JS snippet or Segment/Freshpaint client-side API calls) from your account within the last 30 days.

 This includes all unique users that load any page on which Chameleon is installed in the previous 30-day period.